 After making that snood, I tried another WAK kit.
 I think it’s the Sienna beanie that I probably chose because of the name.
 I think it might have also been donated.
-I never wear hats, but was told hats are a good place to start.
+I hate wearing hats since I have curly hair (such a commitment), but was told hats are a good place to start.

 Shortly after the hat, I tried the Ranta scarf, which I ended up being pretty proud of.
 I was able to find a groove while knitting, but I also remember writing so many notes to keep track of where I was in the project.
 I don’t have any finished photos, but I did end up keeping it!
 Maybe one day I’ll even block it!

 After making a snood, a hat, and a scarf, I thought I was ready for a sweater.
 Sweaters are the whole reason I have any interest in knitting in the first place.
-The dream is to add Babaà and Misha & Puff style sweaters to my me-made wardrobe.
+The dream is to add Babaà and Misha & Puff style sweaters to my skill set and wardrobe.

 My Classic sweater turned out okay, but there are a few things I hate about it.
 Firstly, it’s constructed in pieces and seamed together.
 I cannot make the seaming look good.
 It also doesn’t have any shaping at the neckline (the front and back pieces are exactly the same) so I feel like I’m being choked when I wear it.
 And lastly, it’s HOT.
 I can’t wear it without sweating, but I get that chunky yarn is a good way to learn and it knits up faster.